GangGavinLi/lab-website-template/_posts/2025-12-15-triple-double-milestone.md

 ---
+## Acknowledgement

-*This achievement represents the collective effort of our entire team, our funding agencies (NSF, DOE), and our university.
-We're grateful for the support that makes this research possible and excited about the innovations ahead.*
+This achievement represents the collective effort of our entire team, funding agencies (NSF, DOE, VentrueWell), our university, and partners.
+We're grateful for the support that makes this research possible and excited about the innovations ahead.